PreferredAI/cornac/docs/source/user/iamaresearcher.rst

 In this guide, we will cover the following topics:

 - What can you do with Cornac?
-- Create experiments
+- Conducting experiments
-- Tuning parameters
+- Tuning hyper-parameters
-- Adding your Own Model
+- Adding your own model
 - Adding your own metric
 - Adding your own dataset
-- Development Workflow
+- Development workflow
 - Using additional packages

 What can you do with Cornac?